emptymalei/deep-learning/dl/engineering/index.md

     ```

-    The second set of checklist is to boost our code quality.
+    The second set of checklists is to boost our code quality.

     ```mermaid
     flowchart TD